Reporting settings in Kibana

 edit

-Reporting has two forms of access control: each user can only access their own reports, and custom roles determine who has the privilege to generate reports.
-When Reporting is configured with Kibana application privileges, you can control the spaces and applications where users are allowed to generate reports.
+Reporting privileges are configured with Kibana application privileges.
+You can control the spaces and applications where users are allowed to generate reports.

 Background job settings